Top 5 Florida Outdoor Adventures & Activities

 1. Go hiking

 Yep we've got great hiking trails.
 Go ahead and forget about all of Florida being flat too – you'll find several awesome loop trails that will work those quads.
-Spend a few days exploring the Citrus Hiking Trail (40-plus miles in stacked loops) the Florida National Scenic Trail along the Suwannee River or take the Torreya Challenge at Torreya State Park in Bristol.
+Spend a few days exploring the Citrus Hiking Trail (40-plus miles in stacked loops) or the Florida National Scenic Trail along the Suwannee River.

 2. Watch wildlife

 Florida is one of the top places in the country to watch wildlife.
 Here's an example – Florida Keys Hawkwatch volunteers just counted 658 Peregrine falcons at Curry Hammock State Park.
 That's possibly the highest number of that species counted in a single day anywhere in the world.
 All over the state folks are having incredible wildlife days.
 I'd recommend taking a look at the Great Florida Birding Trail website and finding a location near you.
 Unplug the Xbox and get those kids outside too.

 3. Take a spin